man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 on [ArcticDB's feedstock](https://github.com/conda-forge/arcticdb-feedstock)
 for each new release of ArcticDB upstream.

+> [!IMPORTANT]
+> **Do not commit directly to this repository.**
+> Commits to the repository release new versions to conda-forge.
+Instead, changes must be made via personal forks or via the PR
+> created by the [`regro-cf-autotick-bot`](https://github.com/regro-cf-autotick-bot) as described above.

 You can update such a PR or create a new one to release a version, updating the conda recipe.
 [Here's an example.](https://github.com/conda-forge/arcticdb-feedstock/pull/10)